 Sandra Ortiz, M.D.
 F.A.A.P., has been serving the Bardonia, New York community as a pediatrician since July 2006.
 Prior to that, she was an attending and an Assistant Clinical Professor at The Children’s Hospital of New York/Columbia University for 9 years where she taught pediatric residents and coordinated several community outreach programs.
 Dr. Ortiz completed her internship and residency at Children’s National Medical Center in Washington, D.C.
 During her time there, she served as chief resident.
 Dr. Ortiz obtained her medical degree from Albert Einstein College of Medicine in New York.
 She completed her undergraduate education at Manhattan College with a major in Biology.
 Dr. Ortiz, resides in Rockland County with her 2 daughters.

 Dr. Ortiz is passionate about promoting positive community health outcomes especially for underserved populations.
 Most significantly, she has been a fierce advocate for Latino communities and domestic violence survivors throughout her tenure.
 She hopes to harness and build upon these experiences as a member of our board.

-Rachel Schlegel, graduated with a Bachelors in Psychology and Sociology from Manhattanville College in 2020.
-She is currently a second year Clinical Masters of Social Work graduate student at Columbia University, set to graduate May of 2022.
-Rachel works as an Applied Behavioral Analysis therapist in Westchester County, New York and is a current social work intern through the Clarkstown School District.
+Rachel Schlegel graduated with a Bachelor in Psychology and Sociology from Manhattanville College in 2020.
+Rachel is a recent graduate, with her Clinical Masters of Social Work degree from Columbia University.
+Rachel’s previous internship was with Tender Steps of New York, Inc. She currently works as an Applied Behavioral Analysis therapist in Westchester County, New York and is a current social work intern through the Clarkstown School District.
 She is passionate about grounding her clinical work in anti-oppressive practice, fostering fulfilling connections, and staying involved in community outreach programs.